jmhooper/Logger/README.md

 This class is used to log output because I don't like dealing with System.out.prinln() everywhere.
 The logger prints using the following methods:

-`Logger.log(Class class, String string); // This will print in the On mode` `Logger.log(Class class, String string, boolean isVerbose); // This allows you tell a message to print in just verbose mode by passing true for isVerbose`
+This will print in the On mode
+`Logger.log(Class class, String string);`

+This allows you tell a message to print in just verbose mode by passing true for isVerbose `Logger.log(Class class, String string, boolean isVerbose);`

 ## Logger Status